 Download the meeting summary.

-This phase of the community engagement process will start late 2023.
+This phase of the community engagement process will start in spring/summer 2024.
 In this phase, a final proposed design for the new parks will be presented to the local community for a final round of feedback and revisions.

 Details of the Phase 1 community engagement process, including summary documents, are located in the New Park on King Street East section.